lambdaclass/curse_of_mirra/docs/src/client_feedbacks.md

 `PlayerFeedbacks`

 You can find this prefab inside the `BattleManager` prefab, it serves as a connection between `Battle.cs` and `FeedbackContainer`.
-It implements a lot of methods for the Feedbacks, but the ones to handle the feedback states are:
+It implements a lot of methods for the feedbacks, but the ones to handle the feedback states are:

 - `SetActiveFeedback(GameObject player, string feedbackName, bool value)` This is in charge of connecting the `Battle.cs` and `FeedbackContainer` setting the feedback depending on the name and value.